About Writers SA

 Writers SA is the state’s peak organisation for writing and literature, putting South Australian writers at the forefront of national literary culture.
-A member-based not-for-profit, we nurture deeper connections, create vital opportunities and industry pathways, and support writers at all stages, through an array of literary programs, festivals, services, and events.
+We support writers to forge connections, take vital opportunities and access industry pathways.
+We champion South Australian writing and create spaces where readers can connect with writers.

 Established in 1985, Writers SA was the first writers’ centre in Australia, and continues to showcase and promote the state’s writers, placing them at the heart of Australian literary life.
-A resource for writers of all ages and experiences, we help both emerging and established writers on every aspect of writing craft and publishing.
-While we are a state-based organisation, we collaborate with interstate and international partners, and we are committed to advocating on behalf of all writers in Australia.
+A resource for writers of all ages and experiences, we help both emerging and established writers on every aspect of writing craft, navigating working as a writer and publishing.
+A state-based organisation, we collaborate with interstate and international partners, and we are committed to advocating on behalf of all writers in Australia.

 Writers SA is located on Kaurna land.
 We acknowledge Kaurna people as the original storytellers of this place, who have led a culture of storytelling for many thousands of years.
 We pay our respects to Kaurna elders past and present, and to all Aboriginal and Torres Strait Islander people on whose lands we live, work and create.
 This always was, always will be Aboriginal land.